nais/doc/docs/persistence/postgres.md

 # Google Cloud SQL PostgreSQL

+!!! warning
+    Do not create new Postgres 15 databases unless you know how to deal with the changes to default permissions in the public schema.

 !!! info
     This feature is only available in GCP clusters.
 If you need on-prem databases, head over to [navikt/database-iac](https://github.com/navikt/database-iac).